 ATransfer@ shall mean any sale, transfer, distribution, or other disposition of all of the Asset LLC Interest by the Trust to any Person.

+ATransfer and Auction Agreement@ shall mean this Transfer and Auction Agreement dated as of the date hereof executed by the Transferor, the Sponsor and the Trust.

+ATransfer Price@ shall mean [Amount].

-ATransferor@ shall have the meaning assigned to such term in the first paragraph of this and Auction Agreement.
+ATransferor@ shall have the meaning assigned to such term in the first paragraph of this Sale Transfer and Auction Agreement.

 ATransferor Constitutional Document@ shall have the meaning set forth in the Facility Agreement.